Post job

 A cashier is responsible for ensuring all the products and goods sold are well recorded and paid for as well as answering customer inquiries and recommending products.
 They also help the other sales team when needed and process payment for all goods bought.
 Their duties and responsibilities include processing payments, ensuring all goods bought are accurately scanned and recorded, and bagging purchases.

 These skill sets are where the common ground ends though.
-A store associate responsibility is more likely to require skills like "compassion," "inventory management," "cleanliness," and "strong customer service."
-Whereas a retail sales associate/cashier requires skills like "retail sales," "loss prevention," "credit card payments," and "store sales."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a store associate are more likely to require skills like "compassion," "inventory management," "cleanliness," and "strong customer service."
+On the other hand, a job as a retail sales associate/cashier requires skills like "retail sales," "loss prevention," "credit card payments," and "store sales."
+As you can see, what employees do in each career varies considerably.

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.

-But both careers also use different skills, according to real store associate resumes.
-While store associate responsibilities can utilize skills like "compassion," "retail store," "math," and "strong customer service," some sales associates sporting goods use skills like "background checks," "pallets," "loss prevention," and "goods sales."
+Each career also uses different skills, according to real store associate resumes.
+While store associate responsibilities can utilize skills like "compassion," "retail store," "math," and "strong customer service," sales associates sporting goods use skills like "background checks," "pallets," "loss prevention," and "goods sales."

-In general, sales associates sporting goods study at similar levels of education than store associates.
+In general, sales associates sporting goods achieve similar levels of education than store associates.
 They're 0.1% more likely to obtain a Master's Degree while being 0.0% less likely to earn a Doctoral Degree.

 A sales associate and cashier is an employee who takes on the dual role of helping customers with their product inquiries and facilitating the purchase of the customer.
 As a sales associate, the employee must be familiar with the different products offered by the company and should be able to direct customers to the product that best suits their needs.
 As a cashier, the employee must be familiar with the cash register and the system that the company uses to manage sales and facilitate payment.
 He/She or she must be able to work the equipment needed for a smooth checkout process.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from store associates resumes, they are more likely to have skills like "compassion," "inventory management," "strong customer service," and "patients."
-But a associate retailer might have skills like "loss prevention," "pet," "work ethic," and "good time management."
+The required skills of the two careers differ considerably.
+For example, store associates are more likely to have skills like "compassion," "inventory management," "strong customer service," and "patients."
+But a associate retailer is more likely to have skills like "loss prevention," "pet," "work ethic," and "good time management."